9 Best Things to Do in Mindo, Ecuador (+ Complete Travel Guide)

 Tranquil cabin in Mindo, Ecuador.
 Click here to book on Airbnb

-You’ll learn about the entire cacao bean process, from plant to the final delicious bar.
 The best part?
-You get to taste chocolate every step of the way.
-It’s so fun, and you’ll leave with a new appreciation for Ecuadorian cacao.
+You get to taste chocolate at every stage.
+It’s a fun, delicious tour that will give you a new appreciation for high-quality Ecuadorian cacao.

 PS: Take an extra brownie for the road.
 You’ll thank me later!

-5. Visit Hosteria Mariposas de Mindo
+5. Visit the Mariposas de Mindo (Butterfly Sanctuary)

 It’s relaxing, beautiful, and great for photos.
 Plus, the staff does a great job explaining the butterfly life cycle and conservation efforts.